martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

 How to search and install an lib?
 ------

 Arduino CLI provide a tool for search and download the same libraries of Arduino IDE from official repos.
-With this tool you can download and install any lib if you need it!
+With this tool you can download and install any lib you need it!

-> You can use grep for filter the info.
+> Tip: You can use grep for filter the info.
 Example:

 ```bash
 cyan0xff@raspberrypi:~ $ sudo arduino-cli lib search lcd | grep -i "Name:\|Paragraph:"